ByronLangley/Byronscaloriecalculator/README.md

 # Byron’s Calorie Calculator

-This is a simple, mobile-friendly web app designed to help users understand their calorie needs and track their weight over 2 weeks to estimate their true calorie maintenance.
+Track your average weight over 2 weeks and find out how many calories you're really burning — whether you're in a surplus or deficit.

-## 🔧 Features
+## ✨ Features

-- Dark mode aesthetic
+- Modern dark mode design
-- Mobile responsive layout
+- Fully mobile responsive
-- Blue call-to-action buttons
-- White, center-aligned text
+- Unit toggle for kg/lb
+- Clear calorie recommendations
-- Organized 2-week weight tracking
+- Easy-to-use daily weight tracker
-- Calculation of calorie surplus/deficit
+- Accurate surplus/deficit and maintenance estimates
-- Maintenance calorie estimate

-## 🚀 How to Use
+## 🔧 How to Use

-1. **Clone the Repository** or download the files.
+1. Download or clone the repository.
 2. Open `index.html` in your browser.
-3. Enter your starting weight and select your unit (lb or kg).
+3. Enter your starting weight and choose lb or kg.
 4. Click “Get my calorie target”.
-5. Scroll down and input your weight for 14 days.
+5. Fill in 14 daily weigh-ins (Week 1 and Week 2).
-6. Click “Calculate my calorie burn” to see your results.
+6. Click “Calculate my calorie burn”.
+7. Your results will be shown instantly.

-## 📁 File Structure
+## 📁 File Overview

-- `index.html` — Main HTML structure
+- `index.html` — Structure and layout
-- `style.css` — All styling and responsive design
+- `style.css` — Styling for dark mode, layout, and responsiveness
-- `script.js` — Calculator logic
+- `script.js` — JavaScript logic for calculations and interaction
 - `README.md` — This file

-## 🛠 To Run Locally
+## 🖥 Run Locally

-1. Make sure you have all 4 files in the same folder.
+1. Place all files in the same folder.
-2. Open `index.html` in any browser (Chrome, Firefox, etc.).
+2. Double-click `index.html` to open in a browser.
-3. You're good to go!
+3. You're good to go.

 ---

-Created with ❤️ for Byron's fitness followers.
+Built with 💪 for real results.
+Byron-style.